QiQi-OvO/QiQi-OvO/README.md

 Recent important events below 👇🏻

-> I am looking for a job in software development and getting lost in the Test of Administrative Competency.
+> I am preparing for my campus recruitment.
+And as of now, I have received 3 offers.

 <details>
   <summary>More...</summary>